ON THE MOVIE 'OCTOBER 1'

 Director Kunle Afolayan’s small but significant role of Agbekoya proved yet again he’s versatile as an actor as well as a director.
 His character’s surly demeanour and abrupt answers to Danladi’s questions suggested he knew more than he was letting on and the heartrending epic scene between him and Danladi was enough to make the audience applaud him and weep along with him at the same time.

 Newcomer (Demola Adedoyin) debut was excellent.
-He played the recently graduated prince with confidence, like he was made for the role.
-Kehinde Bankole was also brilliant as the school teacher, Miss Tawa as well as Fabian Lojede who played the dependable and down to earth Corporal Omolodun.
+He played the recently graduated prince with confidence like he was made for the role.
+Kehinde Bankole was also brilliant as the school teacher, Miss Tawa as well as Fabian Lojede who played the dependable and down-to-earth Corporal Omolodun.

 Scottish actor Nick Rhys’ performance as Waziri’s patronising British superior was also memorable.
 He represented the British top shots at the time- giving his subordinates instructions and at the same time looking down on them.
 However, we are glad to see him rather put out by the appearance of Mrs Funmilayo Ransome-Kuti (Deola Sagoe in a brief and very unnecessary cameo).

-The movie’s running time is 145 minutes, an achievement since most Nollywood movies’ stories are usually split into two or more Dvds.
+The movie’s running time is 145 minutes, an achievement since most Nollywood movies’ stories are usually split into two or more DVDs.
 Afolayan and Babalola left no stone unturned to give the Nigerian audience a thoroughly excellent movie.
 New viewers of October 1 would be especially touched by the last scene...
 Danladi staring at the portrait of Nnamdi Azikiwe placed after Queen Elizabeth II’s was removed; symbolising the hopes and aspirations of Nigerians as they entered the new era of Independence.

 However, the audience would also be left to wonder, like Danladi.
 By not making the identity of the killer public, who was really being protected here?